Friend to All Living Things

 - Yet Another Fantasy Gamer Comic has a story arc featuring a Disney Princess who can attract animals with her singing.
 A group of goblins, originally intending to kill and eat her, realizes the usefulness of this talent.

 - In Squid Row, Randie dreams of being helped by the Bluebird of Happiness and Nice Mice while cleaning up the coffee place.

 - Magick Chicks parodies the trope, during the student council's camping trip in chapter 15.
 When Sandi notices the animals' unusual behavior and tries scaring them off, they gather around her instead.
 Birds even perch on her head and shoulders in time for Jacqui to snap a picture of it.

-- Grace of El Goonish Shive is a downplayed version of this.
+- Grace is a downplayed version.
 Animals don't flock to her but she can befriend any animal she encounters and sometimes ask them to do things.
 It helps that she Speaks Fluent Animal using her antennae.
 She has requested ordinary squirrels to guide her to a destination, and can keep a large, agitated, wild boar calm enough to converse with it without it immediately attacking her.